SuperFlyTV/GraphicsDataDefinition/README.md

 ## General Definition

-The GDD is a superset of the [JSON-schema definition](https://json-schema.org/draft/2020-12/json-schema-validation.html#name-a-vocabulary-for-structural), with a few exceptions, see below.
+The GDD is a subset of the [JSON-schema definition](https://json-schema.org/draft/2020-12/json-schema-validation.html#name-a-vocabulary-for-structural), with a few exceptions, see below.

 It supports all the basic JSON types (such as strings and numbers) but also extends them with **GDD Types**, which can be used by _Graphics client GUIs_ to auto-generate input forms for the data.